algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 ![](../img/mm-blas.svg)

 We've reached ~93% of BLAS and ~75% of the theoretical performance limit.
-Which is really great for what is basically 40 lines of C.
+Which is really great for what is essentially just 40 lines of C.

-Interestingly, the whole thing can be rolled into one large `for` loop:
+Interestingly, the whole thing can be rolled into one large `for` loop (assuming that we are in 2050 and using the 35th version of GCC, which finally properly manager not to screwing up with register spilling.):

 ```c++
 for (int i3 = 0; i3 < n; i3 += s3)